 Death toll from Somalia twin bombings climbs to 100

-Two cars packed with explosives blew up minutes apart near the busy Zobe intersection, followed by gunfire in an attack targeting Somalia's education ministry.
+Al-Shabaab, an Islamist group linked to Al-Qaeda, claimed responsibility for the attack in which two cars packed with explosives blew up minutes apart near the city's busy Zobe intersection, followed by gunfire, saying in a statement they had targeted the country's ministry of education.

-MOGADISHU - The number of people killed in twin car bombings in the Somali capital Mogadishu, claimed by Al-Shabaab Islamists, has risen to 100, President Hassan Sheikh Mohamud said on Sunday.
+MOGADISHU - The death toll from twin car bombings in the Somali capital Mogadishu, claimed by Al-Shabaab Islamists, has risen to 100, President Hassan Sheikh Mohamud said on Sunday, drawing condemnation from the country's international allies.

 "So far, the number of people who died has reached 100 and 300 are wounded, and the number for both the death and wounded continues to increase," he said after visiting the blast location.

-Two cars packed with explosives blew up minutes apart near the busy Zobe intersection, followed by gunfire in an attack targeting Somalia's education ministry.
+Al-Shabaab, an Islamist group linked to Al-Qaeda, claimed responsibility for the attack in which two cars packed with explosives blew up minutes apart near the city's busy Zobe intersection, followed by gunfire, saying in a statement they had targeted the country's ministry of education.

-The afternoon explosions tore through walls, shattered windows of nearby buildings, sending shrapnel flying and plumes of smoke and dust into the air.
+The afternoon explosions tore through walls and shattered windows of nearby buildings, sending shrapnel flying and plumes of smoke and dust into the air.

+Somalia's allies swiftly denounced the bloody siege, with the United States, the United Nations and the African Union, as well as Turkey all issuing messages of support.

-The victims included women, children and the elderly, police spokesman Sadik Dudishe said.
+Women, children and the elderly were among the victims of the attack, police spokesman Sadik Dudishe said.

 The attack took place at the same busy junction where a truck packed with explosives blew up on October 14, 2017, killing 512 people and injuring more than 290, the deadliest attack in the troubled country.

 "This is not right.
-God willing, they will not be having an ability to do another Zobe incident," he said, referring to the Islamist group Al-Shabaab.
+God willing, they will not be having an ability to do another Zobe incident," he said, referring to Al-Shabaab.

-Al-Qaeda-linked Al-Shabaab claimed responsibility for the attack in a statement, saying its fighters were targeting the ministry of education.

-The bloody siege drew international condemnation from Somalia's allies, including the United Nations, Turkey as well as the African Union force tasked with helping Somali forces take over primary responsibility for security by the end of 2024.
+The White House on Sunday decried the "tragic terrorist attack... and in particular its heinous targeting of the Somali Ministry of Education and first responders".

+UN chief Antonio Guterres "extends his heartfelt condolences to the families of the victims, which include United Nations staff", his spokesperson, Stephane Dujarric, said in a statement.

-The UN mission in Somalia UNSOM vowed to stand "resolutely with all Somalis against terrorism."
+The UN mission in Somalia vowed to stand "resolutely with all Somalis against terrorism."

-"These attacks underline the urgency and critical importance of the ongoing military offensive to further degrade Al-Shabaab," AU Transition Mission in Somalia (ATMIS), which replaced the previous AMISOM peacekeeping force, said on Twitter late Saturday.
+"These attacks underline the urgency and critical importance of the ongoing military offensive to further degrade Al-Shabaab," AU Transition Mission in Somalia, which replaced the previous AMISOM peacekeeping force, tweeted late Saturday.

+Pope Francis also offered condolences to the victims of the bloody attack.

+"Let us pray for the victims of the attack in Mogadishu in which more than 100 people lost their lives, among whom (were) many children," he said, following his traditional Angelus prayer in Saint Peter's Square.

-Al-Shabaab have been seeking to overthrow the fragile foreign-backed government in Mogadishu for about 15 years.
+Al-Shabaab has been seeking to overthrow the fragile foreign-backed government in Mogadishu for about 15 years.

 Its fighters were driven out of the capital in 2011 by an African Union force but the group still controls swathes of countryside and continues to wage deadly strikes on civilian and military targets.